YorkEarwaker/Coding-Practice/README.md

 * improve technical competency in a number of related activities; testing, devsecops, ...

 ## Goals

+Technical competency
 * Test Github things.
 * Integrate Github with other things.
 * Learning coding stuff.

+Architecture competency
+* Hands on use of technology to better problem solve and design things

 ## Status